Test Cases

 Locked test cases will not show up on or affect the project status and percentage completion.

-To lock a Test Case - selected the test cases then click on Lock from the actions menu.
+To lock a Test Case - select the test cases then click on Lock

-To unlock a Test Case - click on Show Locked button, then select test cases and click on Unlock in the actions menu.
+To unlock a Test Case - click on Show Locked

 As an Administrator or Project Coordinator, you can add additional test suites to a project after the project has been created.

-To add new test suites on a project, click on Add --> Test Suites.
+To add new test suites on a project, click on Add -> Test Suites

 By default, the test cases loaded on to the project will be set to Unlocked/Active status.